 La Herradura is a small village with no more than 4000 inhabitants.
-It is one of the few remaining unspoilt villages on the southern coast of Spain and offers a truly Spanish experience.
+It is one of the few remaining unspoiled villages on the southern coast of Spain and offers a truly Spanish experience.
 What was once an old fishing village is now the envy of other coastal towns in the area.
 La Herradura presents a typical aspect of whitewashed buildings climbing the gentle slopes of a small hill leading up from the beach.
 The village is situated around one of the most beautiful bays along the south coast of Spain.
 The name, La Herradura (The Horseshoe), comes from the shape of the bay it overlooks and enjoys over 2 kilometres of beach.

-On the eastern side of the bay is beautiful Punta de la Mona and on the western side is the dramatic outcrop of the Cerro Gordo, declared a natural park in the 80’s due to the fauna and vegetation interest.
-From Cerro Gordo to Maro, where the natural park ends, you will enjoy not only the rare vegetation and impressive landscapes, but also the most beautiful and clearest beaches of the area.
-Many of these beaches frequently appear on top ten lists of beaches in Spain.
+On the eastern side of the bay is beautiful Punta de la Mona and on the western side is the dramatic outcrop of the Cerro Gordo, declared a natural park in the 80s due to the fauna and vegetation interest.
+From Cerro Gordo to Maro, where the natural park ends, you will enjoy not only the rare vegetation and impressive landscapes, but also the most beautiful and clearest beaches in the area.
+Many of these beaches frequently appear on the top ten lists of beaches in Spain.

-The mountains that sit just beyond this pretty village have many tracks for cyclists, hikers and for horse riding, all amongst the most stunning scenery.
+The mountains that sit just beyond this pretty village have many tracks for cyclists, hikers, and for horse riding, all amongst the most stunning scenery.

 Traditionally this hidden gem relied on fishing and farming for its revenue and thankfully, although there has been expansion over the years, the charm of the village remains.
 Unlike almost anywhere along the coast, development in this area has been restricted in height and you can still enjoy the contours of the natural setting.